-Please note that in the event of your death, this authorization will no longer be in effect.
+Your Signature Date Please note that in the event of your death, the is authorization will no longer be in effect.
 Only executors or court-appointed administrators have authority to receive the personal health information of deceased individuals.

 If someone other than the covered individual signs this form, Section 9 must be completed.